Lucas-Gruber/cheat-sheets/apps/checkmk.md

 # CheckMK
-CheckMK Monitors Services and Apps
+Monitor all your Services and Apps

+---